 To see more results on a page and to easily navigate through a large set of results, you can use the Paging and Results/Page features as pictured at right.
-The Paging feature allows moving quickly to a desired set of results.
+The Paging feature allows you to move quickly to a desired page of results.
 By default, 5 results are displayed per page.
 To see more results per page, select a larger number from the Results/Page drop down list as shown here.